tailix/libkernaux/CONTRIBUTING.md

 ------

 * Add your name to [COPYING](/COPYING).
+* **Don't** add your name to `AUTHORS` - it's for maintainers.
+* Add copyright notice in the beginning of changed files except the headers.
 * If you change the behavior (even just fix a bug) of **libkernaux** (stable) or [libc](/libc), add a record to [ChangeLog](/ChangeLog).